shams-nahid/My-Daily-AWS-Study/public/Serverless/04 SAM/03 SAM Deployments.md

 ---

+SAM usage Cloudformation as the underlying deployment mechanism.

+After develop and test locally, we can deploy code using

+1. `sam package`
+2. `sam deploy`

 SAM has the built in codeDeploy for helping the safe lambda deployments.

 1. `Canary`: A certain amount of defined traffic will go to new function for a defined time.
 If everything goes fine, all traffic will shift to the new function